Iodine: Biological role

 Iodine is an essential element for life and, at atomic number Z = 53, is the heaviest element commonly needed by living organisms.
 (Lanthanum and the other lanthanides, as well as tungsten with Z = 74 and uranium with Z = 92, are used by a few microorganisms.)
 It is required for the synthesis of the growth-regulating thyroid hormones tetraiodothyronine and triiodothyronine (T_{4} and T_{3} respectively, named after their number of iodine atoms).
 A deficiency of iodine leads to decreased production of T_{3} and T_{4} and a concomitant enlargement of the thyroid tissue in an attempt to obtain more iodine, causing the disease goitre.
 The major form of thyroid hormone in the blood is tetraiodothyronine (T_{4}), which has a longer life than triiodothyronine (T_{3}).
 In humans, the ratio of T_{4} to T_{3} released into the blood is between 14:1 and 20:1.
 T_{4} is converted to the active T_{3} (three to four times more potent than T_{4}) within cells by deiodinases (5'-iodinase).
 These are further processed by decarboxylation and deiodination to produce iodothyronamine (T_{1}a) and thyronamine (T_{0}a').
 All three isoforms of the deiodinases are selenium-containing enzymes; thus metallic selenium is needed for triiodothyronine and tetraiodothyronine production.

 Iodine accounts for 65% of the molecular weight of T_{4} and 59% of T_{3}.
 Fifteen to 20 mg of iodine is concentrated in thyroid tissue and hormones, but 70% of all iodine in the body is found in other tissues, including mammary glands, eyes, gastric mucosa, thymus, cerebrospinal fluid, choroid plexus, arteries, cervix, salivary glands.
 During pregnancy, the placenta is able to store and accumulate iodine.
 In the cells of those tissues, iodine enters directly by sodium-iodide symporter (NIS).
-The action of iodine in mammal tissues is related to fetal and neonatal development, and in the other tissues, it is known.
+The action of iodine in mammary tissue is related to fetal and neonatal development, but in the other tissues, it is (at least) partially unknown.